Iceland is a beautiful country with many places to discover.

 If not, Iceland is a great place to start.
-As people are friendly and helpful, you can easily get a lift.
-Also, there are many travelers in Iceland going on a road trip, they may share a seat with you as well.
+As people are friendly and helpful, you can quickly get a lift.
+Also, there are many travelers in Iceland going on a road trip, and they may share a seat with you as well.

 Iceland was the first country that I tried hitchhiking, and I had a great experience with it.

 With hitchhiking, you can save lots of money on transportation, so if you’re on a budget trip to Iceland, you should consider it.